vanilla-reforged/wordpress-cms-vmangos-docker/README.md

 docker compose up -d
 ```

-### Install WPCode Plugin & create Page to be used for Registration:
+### install WPCode plugin & create page to be used for registration:

 Use official WordPress documentation if you need help with this.

-### Registration form using the WordPress WPCode Plugin and PHP
+### registration form using the wordpress WPCode plugin and php

 Use the WPCode plugin to create the following code snippet (adjust fields to fit your installation) and insert it into your Registration Page.
 Taken from [WallRegistrationPage](https://github.com/vmangos/WallRegistrationPage/).
 Shoutout to [WallCraft](https://www.wallcraft.org/)!